-- Repairs and Renovations Funds Request.
-In addition to any other information (c) requested by the Director, any State agency proposing to repair or renovate an existing facility shall accompany that request with all of the following: - A description of current deficiencies and proposed corrections with a review (1) and evaluation of that proposal prepared by the Department of Administration. - (2) An estimate of project costs approved by the Department of Administration. - (3) feasibility certification of project G.S.
+(c) Repairs and Renovations Funds Request. - In addition to any other information requested by the Director, any State agency proposing to repair or renovate an existing facility shall accompany that request with all of the following:

+- (1) A description of current deficiencies and proposed corrections with a review and evaluation of that proposal prepared by the Department of Administration. - (2) An estimate of project costs approved by the Department of Administration. - (3) A certification of project feasibility as described in G.S.
+143-341.G.S.
+143-341, except that in the case of a project of The University of North Carolina for which advance planning has not been completed, the request may be submitted without this certification. - (4) An explanation of the method by which the repair or renovation is to be financed.

+(d) Capital Funds Request. - In addition to any other information requested by the Director, any State agency proposing to (i) acquire real property, (ii) construct a new facility, (iii) expand the building area (sq. ft.) of an existing facility, or (iv) rehabilitate an existing facility to accommodate new or expanded uses shall accompany that request with all of the following:

+- (1) An estimate of its space needs and other physical requirements, together with a review and evaluation of that estimate prepared by the Department of Administration.Administration, except that in the case of a project of The University of North Carolina for which advance planning has not been completed, the estimate of space needs may be a preliminary estimate. - (2) An estimate of project costs and cash flow requirements approved by the Department of Administration. - (3) A certification of project feasibility as described in G.S.
 143-341.
 G.S.
-143-341, except that in the case of a project of The University of North Carolina for which advance planning has not been completed, the request may be submitted without this certification. - An explanation of the method by which the repair or renovation is to be (4) financed. - Capital Funds Request.
-In addition to any other information requested by the Director, any State agency proposing to (i) acquire real property, (ii) construct a new facility, (iii) expand the building area (sq. ft.) of an existing facility, or (iv) rehabilitate an existing facility to accommodate new or expanded uses shall accompany that request with all of the following: - (1) An estimate of its space needs and other physical requirements, together with a review and evaluation of that estimate prepared by the Department of Administration.
-Administration, except that in the case of a project of The University of North Carolina for which advance planning has not been completed, the estimate of space needs may be a preliminary estimate. - (2) An estimate of project costs and cash flow requirements approved by the Department of Administration. - project feasibility (3) certification of as G.S.
-143-341.
-G.S.
-143-341, except that in the case of a project of The

-- University of North Carolina for which advance planning has not been completed, the request may be submitted without this certification. - (4) An explanation of the method by which the acquisition, construction, or rehabilitation is to be financed. - (5) An estimate of maintenance and operating costs, including personnel, for the project, covering the first five years of operation. - (6) An estimate of revenues, if any, to be derived from the project, covering the first five years of operation.
+143-341, except that in the case of a project of The University of North Carolina for which advance planning has not been completed, the request may be submitted without this certification. - (4) An explanation of the method by which the acquisition, construction, or rehabilitation is to be financed. - (5) An estimate of maintenance and operating costs, including personnel, for the project, covering the first five years of operation. - (6) An estimate of revenues, if any, to be derived from the project, covering the first five years of operation.